SupeRuier/awesome-active-learning/subfields/deep_AL.md

   The empirical analysis suggests that they (Deep Bayesian Active Learning with Image Data [ICML, 2017]) do not scale to large-scale datasets because of batch sampling.
   Provide a rigorous bound between an average loss over any given subset of the dataset and the remaining data points via the geometry of the data points.
   And choose a subset such that this bound is minimized (loss minimization).
-  Try to ﬁnd a set of points to query labels such that when we learn a model, the performance of the model on the labelled subset and that on the whole dataset will be as close as possible.
+  Try to find a set of points to query labels such that when we learn a model, the performance of the model on the labelled subset and that on the whole dataset will be as close as possible.
   Batch active learning.
 - [Ask-n-Learn: Active Learning via Reliable Gradient Representations for Image Classification [2020, Arxiv]](https://arxiv.org/pdf/2009.14448.pdf):
   Use kmeans++ on the learned gradient embeddings to select instances.